-- Child protection within employee Code of Conduct Policy 2.4.7 " Staff Code of Conduct"

-- Enabling a person, other than an employee of the School, to give a report to Principal (or CEO if concerning the Principal) about a reportable allegation or conviction - Policy 9.3.3 "Complaints or grievances received by the School"

-- Requiring an employee of the relevant entity to give a report see above under "who must give a report".

-- Handling or responding to a reportable allegation or conviction considered to be a reportable conviction involving an employee of the relevant entity, having regard to principles of procedural fairness Policy 9.3.3 "Complaints or grievances received by the School"

-- Receiving, handling and disclosing information relating to reportable allegations, convictions considered to be reportable convictions and information relating to investigations and determinations -See above under "Reportable Conduct."

-- Identifying and dealing with matters relating to the prevention of reportable conduct by employees of the relevant entity.
-Policies

-- o 2.3.5 "Staff Relationships to Students,"

-- o 2.3.6 "Disciplinary Proceedings Against Staff"

-- o 2.4.7 " Staff Code of Conduct"

-- o 5.4.7 "Use of Private Vehicles"

-- o 5.5.5 "Grievance Policy and Procedures"

-- o 5.6.5 "Student Transport"

-- o 7.1 "Student Discipline"
+- Child protection within employee Code of Conduct Policy 2.4.7 "Staff Code of Conduct" - Enabling a person, other than an employee of the School, to give a report to Principal (or CEO if concerning the Principal) about a reportable allegation or conviction Policy 9.3.3 "Complaints or grievances received by the School" - Requiring an employee of the relevant entity to give a report see above under "who must give a report". - Handling or responding to a reportable allegation or conviction considered to be a reportable conviction involving an employee of the relevant entity, having regard to principles of procedural fairness Policy 9.3.3 "Complaints or grievances received by the School" - Receiving, handling and disclosing information relating to reportable allegations, convictions considered to be reportable convictions and information relating to investigations and determinations -See above under "Reportable Conduct." - Identifying and dealing with matters relating to the prevention of reportable conduct by employees of the relevant entity.
+Policies - - o 2.3.5 "Staff Relationships to Students," - 2.3.6 "Disciplinary Proceedings Against Staff" - o 2.4.7 "Staff Code of Conduct" - o 5.4.7 "Use of Private Vehicles" - o 5.5.5 "Grievance Policy and Procedures" - 5.6.5 "Student Transport" - o 7.1 "Student Discipline"

-- o 7.2 "Procedural Fairness"

-- o 7.3 "Corporal punishment"